 Key audit matters How our audit addressed the key audit matters For subsequent lease to related parties, we obtained the related supporting documents including lease contracts and performed validation and recalculation of the amounts reported in the financial statements.
 We also considered the requirement of PFRS 16, "Leases" in the recognition of lease receivables and lease income.
-Fair value of investment propertiesThe Company leases ten (10) freeholdland and subleases three (3) leaseholdland to its related parties.
-All freehold andleasehold land assets are classified asinvestment properties which areaccounted for using the cost model.
-TheCompany discloses the fair value ofinvestment properties as required by PAS40, "Investment Property".
-The carryingvalue and fair value of investmentproperties amounted to P7.18 billion andP17.03 billion, respectively, as atDecember 31, 2023.
-Managementdetermined the fair value of theinvestment properties based on the reportissued by an accredited appraiser.
-Theappraiser used the discounted cash flowmodel based on the lessor's interest inthe land.
-The determination of the fairvalues of these properties involvedsignificant assumption and estimationsand complex calculations.These assumptions include discount rateswhich are influenced by the prevailingmarket rates and comparable markettransactions.
-Discount rates are subject tohigher level of estimation uncertainty dueto the current economic conditions.
-Thedisclosures on the fair value of investment We obtained understanding of the nature, scope and objective of the appraiser's work.
+Fair value of investment properties The Company leases ten (10) freehold land and subleases three (3) leasehold land to its related parties.
+All freehold and leasehold land assets are classified as investment properties which are accounted for using the cost model.
+The Company discloses the fair value of investment properties as required by PAS 40, "Investment Property".
+The carrying value and fair value of investment properties amounted to P7.18 billion and P17.03 billion, respectively, as at December 31, 2023.
+Management determined the fair value of the investment properties based on the report issued by an accredited appraiser.
+The appraiser used the discounted cash flow model based on the lessor's interest in the land.
+The determination of the fair values of these properties involved significant assumption and estimations and complex calculations.
+We obtained understanding of the nature, scope and objective of the appraiser's work.
 We evaluated the competence and capabilities of the accredited appraiser and objectivity by considering the accredited appraiser's qualifications, experience and reporting responsibilities.
 We also obtained an understanding of accredited appraiser's work including the data used, assumptions and calculation methods and evaluated the relevance and reasonableness of the accredited appraiser's findings and conclusions and consistency with other audit evidence we obtained.
 Data and assumptions used were validated as follows: a.
 Contract rent and unexpired lease term were traced to the lease agreements with related parties; and b.
 We compared the parameters used for discount rate and terminal value of the land against market data.
-We also assessed the adequacy of the fair value disclosures based on the requirements of PFRS 13, "Fair Value Measurement". properties are included in Note 8 to the financial statements.
+We also assessed the adequacy of the fair value disclosures based on the requirements of PFRS 13, "Fair Value Measurement".
+These assumptions include discount rates which are influenced by the prevailing market rates and comparable market transactions.
+Discount rates are subject to higher level of estimation uncertainty due to the current economic conditions.
+The disclosures on the fair value of investment properties are included in Note 8 to the financial statements.